rapid-lang/rapid/LRM/README.md

 If a class has been defined, it may be constructed using the class name followed by parenthesis, in which are comma-separated

-#### JSON Object TODO: JSON or json, all other types / keywords are lowercase.
+#### json

-JSON object is very similar to an Object, but instances do not represent rows in the database.
-The keys and types of values must conform to the instance variables of the class on which it is based.
-Each class defines an Object type and a JSON object type, and only JSON objects that are associated with classes may be instantiated.
+The `json` type is shares qualities of a dictionary and of an Object.
+Every `json` type is directly connected to an Object class that is user-defined.
+They have keys and values like dictionaries, but have the strict requirements of shape like objects do.
+Every property of a class is a mandatory key on the corresponding `json` object, and properties that have default values on objects have default values in `json`.
+Unlike objects, however, `json` objects do not have methods associated with them, and instances do not represent rows in the database.
+Each `class` declaration defines an Object type and a `json` object type, and only `json` objects that are associated with classes may be instantiated.

-For example, if we previously defined a `User` object with three instance variables `username`, `full_name`, and `password` (all strings), then we may declare a JSON User like so:
+For example, if we previously defined a `User` object with three instance variables `username`, `full_name`, and `password` (all strings), then we may declare a `json` User like so:

 ```
 /* JSON Object initialization */

-JSON /* id:classname */ /* id */ = {
+json< /* id:classname */ > /* id */ = json< /* id:classname */>(
-	/* expression:string */ : /* expression */,
+	key = /* expression */,
-	/* expression:string */ : /* expression */,
+	key = /* expression */,
 	...
-	/* expression:string */ : /* expression */
+	key = /* expression */
-}
+)
 ```

 ```
-JSON User steve = {
+json<User> steve = json<User>(
-    "username": "sedwards",
+    username="sedwards",
-    "full_name": "Stephen Edwards",
+    full_name="Stephen Edwards",
-    "password": "easypeasy"
+    password="easypeasy"
-}
+)
 ```

 #### Errors